South Wales Police: Organisation

 The force is overseen by the South Wales Police and Crime Commissioner, which replaced a police authority of councillors, magistrates and lay members in 2012.
-Since the creation of the post, the office has been held by Welsh Labour and Co-operative politician, Alun Michael.

 South Wales Police covers an area of 803 sqmi and population of 1.34 million people.
 In the 2020-2021 Financial year, the force's annual budget was £315.8 million.

 As of September 2020, the force has 3,119 police officers, 152 special constables, 366 police community support officers (PCSO), 265 police support volunteers (PSV), and 2,167 staff.

 Of the 3,012 full-time constables As of March 2020, 2,057 were male and 956 female, 79 officers identified as being from black and minority ethnic (BAME) groups, representing 2.2% of the workforce.
 BAME groups are disproportionality under-represented in the force, with 6.6% of the population covered by the force identifying as BAME.

 At the most recent PEEL (police effectiveness, efficiency and legitimacy) inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services in 2019, the force scored "good" across the three key areas, with a number of areas for improvement also identified.

 As with all public bodies in Wales, the force is required to adhere to the Welsh language standards set out by the Welsh Government.
 These include a commitment to maintain equal status of English and Welsh, bi-lingual signage and correspondence and a standing right for individuals to be dealt with in Welsh if they so choose.
 The Welsh Language Commissioner publishes biennial reports into the compliance with the standards.